Pasadena Spousal Support Lawyers

 Temporary support is often ordered in both short-term (less than 10 years) and long-term marriages.

 Once final spousal support is ordered, it is usually established at half the length of the marriage for a short-term marriage, defined as less than 10 years in duration.
 The lower-earning spouse may need to work toward financial independence while the divorce is still pending or very soon after the divorce is final.
 Gille Kaye Law Group, PC will evaluate your situation and pursue your best spousal support options.

 Although "permanent" spousal support exists in California, it usually does not mean "lifetime."
 Spousal support, even for a long marriage, is awarded with the goal that the supported spouse eventually becomes self-supporting.
 Accordingly, spousal support is often "stepped down" as the supported spouse becomes more self-sufficient, and is almost always adjusted or even terminated when the paying spouse retires.
 Other factors may reduce or end support, so it is rarely "for life."

 Schedule Your Initial Consultation Today: (626) 340-0955

 Initially going through a divorce or later modifying previous orders may be some of the most challenging times in your life.
 The process can be simplified if you enlist the help of our experienced family law attorneys in Pasadena.
 Gille Kaye Law Group, PC is dedicated to helping individuals and families through the divorce process.

 Do not let a difficult divorce keep you from carrying on with your life.
-Turn to Gille Kaye Law Group, PC for the help that you need.
+Call today for the help you need!